What is the pelvic floor?

 What does it mean to be out-of-network (OON)?

-As an out-of-network provider, Connect NW Physical Therapy & Wellness is not contracted with your insurance company.
+As an out-of-network (OON) provider, Connect NW Physical Therapy & Wellness is not contracted with your insurance company.
 Some insurance companies have out of network benefits, and we are happy to provide you with a superbill to submit to your insurace for reinbursement.
-If your insurance is out-of-network, you will pay at the time of service and Connect NW Physical Therapy & Wellness will provide you with a receipt/superbill to submit.
+You will pay at the time of service and Connect NW Physical Therapy & Wellness will provide you with a receipt/superbill to submit.

 If I am OON will I pay more for physical therapy?

-As an out-of-network provider, we are able to offer a private pay cash rate.
-At Connect NW Physical Therapy & Wellness, you will always receive 60 minutes of one-on-one hands on treatment with your physical therapist, and you will always know the cost per session.
+As OON providers, we are able to offer a flate rate, so cost is transparent.
+At Connect NW Physical Therapy & Wellness, you will always receive 60 minutes of one-on-one hands on treatment with your therapist, and you will always know the cost per session.

 What are your private pay rates?